mlswg/mls-architecture/draft-ietf-mls-architecture.md

 #### Compromise of AEAD Keys

-In some circumstances, adversaries may have access to specific AEAD keys and nonces which protect an application message or a group Operation message.
+In some circumstances, adversaries may have access to specific AEAD keys and nonces which protect an application message or a group operation message.
 Compromise of these keys allows the attacker to decrypt the specific message encrypted with that key but no other; because the AEAD keys are derived from the ratchet secret, it cannot generate the next ratchet secret and hence not the next AEAD